Glenwood House: The location where Ana Kriégel was murdered

 The O'Callaghan family purchased it in 2003 for €10.5 million.

 In 2016, the O'Callaghan family was granted permission to convert the farmhouse into a 62-bed nursing home.
-A year later, they reapplied with a plan for a larger facility with a two-story extension.
-However, this was refused by Fingal County Council.
-In 2021, the council granted them permission to create a 119-bed facility.
+One year later, they reapplied with a plan for a larger facility with a two-story extension.
+However, Fingal County Council rejected this new proposal.

 Ana Kriegel